halex5000/launching-darkly-with-a-vue/BLOG.md

   </v-card>
 </template>
 ```
-What to pick up on in the above:
+📨 Let's unpack what's going on up there ⬆️
 - How we identified the user in the example above:
   - `useLDClient` - just like the other composables, this **must** be run in the `setup` block
   - `identify` - a function on the client for providing the user data to assist the SDK in the flag evaluation when targeting users
     - in one case, we identified the user by passing their `username` as the key of the user
     - in another case, we anonymized the user by simply passing `anonymous: true`

 - `v-show` directive which informs Vue that it **should** render the element, but use the reactive object `loginEnabled` to control the display of the element.

--  :star: by identifying your user, you've unlocked the ability to target users by any attributes meaning you can release your features in an ultra-granular controlled way.
+  :star: by identifying your user, you've unlocked the ability to target users by any attributes meaning you can release your features in an ultra-granular controlled way.

-## :dash: And Just Like That
+## :dash: Just Like That

 You saw how easy it is to build LaunchDarkly's Vue SDK into your Vue app.